rubygems/bundler/doc/POLICIES.md

 Bugfix releases should generally be cut as soon as possible.
 A bugfix release for a single PR is totally okay.

 Minor/feature releases can be cut anytime at least one new feature is ready, but don't have to be.
-Minor version releases should include an update to the documentation website.
+Minor version releases must also include any needed updates to the documentation website, plus a "What's new" page summarizing what was added.

 Major version releases should be cut no more than once per year, and must include a new section of the website with documentation for that major version.